gfranko/amdclean/README.md

 ## Unit Tests

 All unit tests are written using the [jasmine-node](https://github.com/mhevery/jasmine-node) library and can be found in the `test/specs/` folder.
 You can run the unit tests by typing: `npm test`.

+## Contributing

+Please send all PR's to the `dev` branch.

+If your PR is a code change:

+1. Update `amdclean.js` inside of the `src` directory.
+2. Add a Jasmine unit test to `convert.js` inside of the `test/specs` folder
+3. Install all node.js dev dependencies: `npm install`
+4. Install gulp.js globally: `sudo npm install gulp -g`
+5. Lint, Minify, and Run all unit tests with Gulp: `gulp`
+6. Verify that the minified output file has been updated in `build/amdclean.min.js`
+7. Send the PR!

+**Note:** There is a gulp `watch` set up called, `amdclean-watch`, that will automatically lint, minify, and run all the AMDClean unit tests when `src/amdclean.js` is changed.
+Feel free to use it.

 ## FAQ